Is Monterey faster than Big Sur?

 - Choose Software Update.

-- Check the box labeled ‘Automatically keep my Mac up to date.’
+- Check the box labelled ‘Automatically keep my Mac up to date.’

 3. Update all your applications